mhmdchaarrr/Advanced-Programming-Final-Project-/README.md

 # 📇 Advanced Programming Project

-This repository contains our **Advanced Programming Project** — a **terminal-based contact management system in Python** that uses a simple text file (`contacts.txt`) to persist data.
+This repository contains our **Advanced Programming Project** — a **terminal-based contact management system in Python** that uses a simple text file to persist data.
 The application supports adding, editing, deleting, searching, and listing contacts with a user-friendly, colorful interface using ANSI color codes.

 ---